mesosphere/dcos-docs-site/pages/services/cassandra/2.6.0-3.11.4/configuration/index.md

 Once the DC/OS cluster is running and volume profiles are created, you can deploy Cassandra with the following configs:

-Cassandra is configured to look for `MOUNT` volumes of profile `cassandra`.

 ```bash
 cat > cassandra-options.json <<EOF
 {